|Release State||General Availability|

 If you want to use the version from Microsoft Store: on your local computer, copy oraons.dll from 12.X.X\client_X to 12.X.X\client_X\bin, where X represents version and directory numbers.

-If you see the error message, Object reference not set, in the Power BI Gateway when you connect to an Oracle database, follow the instructions in Manage your data source - Oracle.
+If the Object reference not set error message occurs in Power BI when you connect to an Oracle database using the on-premises data gateway, follow the instructions in Manage your data source - Oracle.

 If you're using Power BI Report Server, consult the guidance in the Oracle Connection Type article.